-Program Transfer within CSD, SCS or CMU
+Program Transfer within CSD, SCS, or CMU

 Each degree program within Carnegie Mellon operates according to its own admissions process.
 Admission into one program does not guarantee admission into any other program, nor does it grant any preference.
-It is very rare for a student to transfer from one master's program to another-the MSCS program does not expect even one student per decade to transfer in or out.
+It is very rare for a student to transfer from one CMU master's program to another-the MSCS program does not expect even one student per year to transfer in or out.
+There is no "transfer application" process for non-CMU students.

 Carnegie Mellon students seeking to transfer into the MSCS program should contact the Program Administrator for information about applying.
-Transfer applications must be approved by the Director, the Department Head, and the SCS Associate Dean for Graduate Programs.
+Transfer applications must be approved by the Director, the Department Head, and the SCS Associate Dean for Master's Programs.
 MSCS students seeking to transfer to another program at Carnegie Mellon should contact that program for information about their requirements and process.